vapor/docs/3.0/docs/concepts/http.md

 Websites come in two major flavours.
 Server and client rendered pages.
 "Rendering" in this context doesn't mean the graphical rendering on your monitor, but instead the way information is injected into the HTML DOM to display the information to the users.

-Server rendered pages make use of a templating system such as [leaf](../leaf/index.md) whereas client rendered pages communicate with an API.
+Server rendered pages make use of a templating system such as [leaf](../leaf/package.md) whereas client rendered pages communicate with an API.

 ### API

 APIs are endpoints that sometimes receive but always reply with raw data.
 The raw data can be in any format.
-Most commonly, APIs communicate with [JSON](../vapor/json.md).
+Most commonly, APIs communicate with [JSON](../getting-started/json.md).
 Sometimes, they communicate with XML or other data types.
 Vapor can flexibly switch between supported formats, both by official or by community made libraries.

-APIs in Vapor are (almost) always creating using a "MVC" or "Model View Controller" model [which we explain here.](controllers.md)
+APIs in Vapor are (almost) always creating using a "MVC" or "Model View Controller" model [which we explain here.](../getting-started/controllers.md)

 Designing an API in Vapor is really simple.
-[We dive into this more here.](application-design.md)
+[We dive into this from here.](../getting-started/application.md)